 Once the fellow finishes an MSICU rotation, they can then be assigned to MSICU Night float.
 The fellow will have sufficient autonomy as they enhance their clinical decision-making skills in a busy critical care environment.
 All admissions and difficult situations are discussed by the fellow with the remote tele-Intensivist, but if attending presence is necessary, an on-call intensivist is available to come in immediately to provide support.

 During the first year, fellows may also rotate under specialty services providing consultation to critically ill patients such as Infectious Disease, Cardiology, Pulmonology, and Palliative care.
 Pulmonology further provides fellows with additional opportunities for mastering bronchoscopy and management of noninvasive ventilation.
-Experience in specialized ICUs such as Neuro ICU, Surgery/Trauma ICU (Trauma Burn ICU) will be conducted at UPMC Mercy in Pittsburgh.
-Other electives include: Anesthesia, Transplant ICU, Toxicology, Nuts and Bolts of ECMO, Thoracic surgery, Critical Care US/Echo.
+Experience in specialized ICUs such as Medical- Neuro ICU, Trauma Burn ICU will be conducted at UPMC Mercy in Pittsburgh.
+Other electives include: Anesthesia, Thoracic surgery, Critical Care US/Echo, Infectious disease, Nephrology, Palliative Care Medicine.

 The second year fellows assume a junior attending role focused in enhancing leadership and teaching skills.
 They will be given the opportunity to lead multidisciplinary teams at ICUs in community-based settings at UPMC West Shore, Community Osteopathic, and Memorial Hospitals.
 An intensivist attending will be present and working with the fellow to provide feedback and assure appropriate patient care.